Print should continue to have a meaningful place in the marketing mix of every small business.

 If you’ve got something interesting and relevant to say to your target audience, give us a call.
 We’d be happy to tell your story.

-Island Light Creative can help you purchase mailing lists of people who buy products or services like those you provide in your local market from our mailing list distributor partners.
+Island Light Creative can help you purchase mailing lists of consumers (or other businesses) who buy products or services like those you provide in your local market from our mailing list distributor partners.

 Then we’ll prepare a direct mailing campaign to influence these customers to shop at your store.